 In addition, a custom home requires having some maintenance items on hand.
 For many first-time homebuyers, these can be a surprise.
 Ladders, garden hoses, lawnmowers, and other tools for your home’s daily maintenance and upkeep come with a price tag.

-Once you’ve built your beautiful new dream home, you’ll want to decorate it with furnishings that compliment the space and match the finishing touches in your home.
+Once you’ve built your beautiful new dream home, you’ll want to decorate it with furnishings that complement the space and match the finishing touches in your home.
 Furniture and other home decor can be an added expense.

 Landscaping around your custom home may also cost more money than you might expect.
-Many buyers have an idea of what the exterior of their home will look like but forget to budget for a sprinkler system, sod, plants, trees, and bushes, and outdoor furniture.
+Many buyers have an idea of what the exterior of their home will look like but forget to budget for a sprinkler system, sod, plants, trees, bushes, and outdoor furniture.

 Our Dennis Miller Homes design team can work with you to create an allowance for every aspect of your new home, including interior design and landscaping.

 Although building a custom home doesn't include a straightforward price tag, working with the right builder will allow you to comfortably stay within your predetermined budget.
-Let Dennis Miller Homes be your constant throughout the custom home building process.
+Let Dennis Miller Homes be your constant throughout the custom home-building process.

 At Dennis Miller Homes we offer complete cost clarity to our clients.
 In the beginning stages of building your custom home, we will draft a long-hand bid that includes approximate project costs.